Vadskye/Rise/docs/standard_effects.md

   * Med range, curse: r3 debuff while no DR, lasts forever on crit
   * Med range, condition: r2 and r1 debuff, must remove twice on crit
   * Med range, condition: r2 debuff while DR, or r3 debuff while no DR, must remove twice on crit
+* Modifiers
+  * "while no DR" can be replaced with "while below max HP", which is worse against minions but better against blood mages and weird stuff

 #### Spells: AOE debuff
 The minimum area size here should be a t2 area to make these feel different from single-target